caronc/apprise/README.md

 # Then notify these services any time you desire.
 The below would
 # notify all of the services loaded into our Apprise object.
 apobj.notify(
-    body='what a great notification service!',
+    body='what a great notification service!\n
+Newlines are nice too',
     title='my notification title',
 )
 ```